DigiBP/25DIGIBP4/README.md

 The chatbot enables customers to receive real-time answers on their questions by entering a valid order ID.
 It retrieves order information from Google Sheets databases.
 The chatbot operates through a voice or text interface and is accessible 24/7.

 The benefits of offering a chatbot as a service include the following:
-* Reduces manual workload for the Customer Service team.
+* Reduces manual workload for the Customer Service team
-* Delivers consistent, fast, and reliable customer communication.
+* Delivers consistent, fast, and reliable customer communication
-* Enhances process transparency and customer satisfaction.
+* Enhances process transparency and customer satisfaction
-* Easily scalable to cover additional services (e.g., delivery updates, FAQs).
+* Easily scalable to cover additional services (e.g., delivery updates, FAQs)

 The chatbot is complements the Camunda-driven digital process and MAKE automated process flow by serving as a human-centric interface at the customer touchpoint.